-Kenya has extended their restrictions on international travel for a further 30 days to July 7th 2020 and whilst South Africa has eased their national restrictions to level 3 which allows more freedom of movement for residents in country they still have international travel restrictions in place and it doesn't look likely to welcome international travel until September at the earliest.
+Kenya has extended their restrictions on international travel to August 1st 2020 and whilst South Africa has eased their national restrictions to level 3 which allows more freedom of movement for residents in country they still have international travel restrictions in place and it doesn't look likely to welcome international travel until September at the earliest.

 We are lucky to have incredibly close relationships with our favorite safari camps and lodges throughout Africa.
 These connections enable us to have ears to the ground on updates and openings, ensuring that we have the latest information.
 If you have any queries, please get in touch and would be happy to talk this through with you in greater detail.

 There is no doubt that the global pandemic has given us a new perspective on many aspects of our life.
 For many, being locked indoors and restricted to one’s home has made us long for the of the natural world, for open spaces, for wilderness and the simple, reassuring continuity of nature.
 When the time comes to travel once again, we are hopeful that people will seek out the wild places, the incredible natural world and the unique and rare species that inhabit these areas.

 Nothing speaks more of the above than a safari in Africa - the ultimate vacation to connect with the world precious wildlife and the wonders of nature.